Texas Chapter of Orthopaedic Physician's Assistants

 5. Chart progresses and other notes as necessary.

-6. Dictate noted and discharge summaries.
+6. Dictate noted and discharge summaries

 The Orthopaedic Physician's Assistant (OPA-C):